 Trustee Jo Shiner said-“I was incredibly humbled by the London Marathon experience and so pleased to be running it to raise money for Embrace (CVOC).
 There is little doubt that the training during the cold dark winter mornings was challenging, but entirely worth it when I crossed the finish line on Sunday.
 For me, the few hours of hard work are a very small sacrifice to make compared to the sad experiences that some of the beneficiaries of CVOC endure.
 Every penny that I was kindly sponsored made every single step worth it.
 Thank you for the experience! “

-As a collective Team Embrace raised nearly £9,000 for Embrace CVOC.
+As a collective Team Embrace raised over £9,000 for Embrace CVOC.
 The money raised will allow Embrace to help young victims cope with what has happened, support their recovery and provide services that enable them to put events behind them, move on and fulfil their life’s potential.

 Embrace CEO Anne Campbell said- ‘Massive respect for our five runners who found their deepest reserves to finish a truly memorable marathon.
 We salute your efforts and say a very big thank you on behalf of all the children you will be supporting.’